getsentry/rfcs/text/0079-exception-groups.md

 ## Interpreting Exception Groups

-The meaning of a _normal_ exception or is pretty straightforward:
+The meaning of a _normal_ exception is fairly straightforward:
 - An exception is something that went wrong in the application, and thus represents an issue to resolve.
 - If there is another exception that occurred to cause this one, that is assigned to the "inner exception" or "cause".
 - The chain of exceptions thus is linear.

-This changes with an exception group:
+This gets more complicated when an exception group is involved:
 - The exception group _might_ represent the issue to resolve, or the issue might better be represented by one or more of the inner exceptions within the group.
 - Depending on language, there might be a cause that is separate from the _any_ of the exceptions in the group.
 - Thus, the chain of exceptions is more tree-like than linear.

-Note that exception

 ## Exception Handling in Sentry